theaakashd/learnings-repository/README.md

 - `Good Morning` to myself 💚.
 - On leave today. so I don't know when i will get some time.
 - So i came back from uncle's house around 4pm.
+- No energy after that i am busy thinking about a project so didn't able to do anything.